Mbotes/Mbotes/README.md

 ## Who am I?
 ### Non-work
-I currently Live in Johannesburg, South Africa, but soon will be moving back to my home city of Cape Town.
+I currently Live in Johannesburg, South Africa, with my Wife and two cat children but soon we will be moving back to my home city of Cape Town.
 My hobbies include playing World of Warcraft (EU-Dunemaul, Horde!!), Reading fantasy books and playing jazz/blues guitar.

 ### Work